 Now that it's been announced, here are some quick-hit thoughts on the Jets' schedule which, in case you missed it, looks like this:

 - The Jets' weird Sunday Night Football drought continues.
 In 2011, the Jets were on Sunday Night Football three times.
 Since then, they've haven't been on there once.
-They did get flexed out of there on two occasions and also the infamous Thanksgiving blowout against New England was the SNF crew, albeit on a Thursday.
+They did get flexed out of there a few times and also the infamous Thanksgiving blowout against New England was the SNF crew, albeit on a Thursday.
 And that was still 2012 anyway.
-People wonder why some of PFF's Jets takes are weird?
-Maybe it's because their head honcho never gets to see them play!
-(And, yes, we did just cut and paste this nugget from last year).
+We say this every year but one day Cris Collingsworth might actually see the Jets play and perhaps then PFF's Jets taeks will be more informed.
+In the same time span, the Giants barely have a better record than the Jets and have been on Sunday Night Football like a dozen times.
+In theory they could get flexed into a Sunday night game but don't hold your breath.

 - Some of the newer Jets will get a chance to suit up against their old teammates.
-You can bet the likes of Carl Lawson, Corey Davis and Sheldon Rankins have circled the Bengals, Titans and Saints games on their calendars.
-The Jets will, of course, see plenty of familiar faces in the opener in Carolina, but also will face players like Jordan Jenkins and Neville Hewitt (Texans) and Henry Anderson and Harvey Langi (Patriots).
+You can bet the likes of CJ Uzomah, DJ Reed and Tyler Conklin have circled the Bengals, Seahawks and Vikings games on their calendars.
+The Jets will see some familiar faces too: Foley Fatukasi (Jacksonville), Jamison Crowder (Buffalo), Ryan Griffin (Chicago), Jarrad Davis (Detroit) and Morgan Moses in the opener.

 - Finally, let's go team-by-team and briefly summarize one key change to their team since last season